GregDuveiller/f4p-era5-analysis/README.md

 Finally, the current latex version of the manuscript is also available in the `text` folder of the present repository.

 ## Versioning
 This repository is available on GitHub at https://github.com/GregDuveiller/f4p-era5-analysis/.
-All versions of this repository, including the last release, are archived on Zenodo: [DOI: xxxxxx].
+All versions of this repository, including the last release, are archived on Zenodo: [DOI: 10.5281/zenodo.7275088 ].